-Just as you’re settling into the laid-back summer routine, retailers start rolling out their back-to-school displays, which may open that pit of dread into your stomach.
+Just as you’re settling into the laid-back summer routine, retailers start rolling out their back-to-school displays, which may open that pit of dread in your stomach.
 Supply lists.
 New clothing.
-Backpacks, jeans, laptops and school shoes: It’s endless.
+Backpacks, jeans, laptops, and school shoes: It’s endless.
 And it’s so expensive!

 In fact, according to the National Retail Federation, the average American parent will spend upward of $700 per child this shopping season.

-Before hitting the big-box stores and their big-box prices, scour your local dollar store for school supply treasures that will only cost a buck.
+Before hitting the big-box stores and their big-box prices, scour your local dollar store for school supplies treasures that will only cost a buck.

 Don’t spend a fortune on your child’s book bag without checking out these sites.
-If your child is set on having a character backpack this year, check out Hollar.com for a great selection at really low prices.
-Does your little one have designer taste?
+If your child is set on having a character backpack this year, check out Five Below for a great selection at really low prices.
+Does your little one have a designer taste?
 Try eBags.com or 6PM.com for brand-name bags at a fraction of their regular price.

 Many states offer tax-free holidays on clothing, footwear, and/or school supplies during the back-to-school shopping season to ease the financial burden of cash-strapped parents.
-Take full advantage by shopping during these days.
+Take full advantage of shopping these days.

 Many stores you may be visiting this season offer in-store price matching or will even match/beat a competitor’s lower price.

 Read through this list so you know when to ask for a better price:

 Staples will match a lower price on an identical item and throw in an additional 10 percent discount.